Jennifer Juniper: Song

-The track was written about Jenny Boyd, sister of Pattie Boyd, shortly before they went with The Beatles to Rishikesh.
+The track was written about Jenny Boyd, sister of Pattie Boyd, shortly before she went with The Beatles and Donovan to Rishikesh.
 She married Mick Fleetwood and was, at one time, the sister-in-law of George Harrison and, later, Eric Clapton.

-The song features a wind section with oboe, flute, French horn, and bassoon.
+The song was arranged by John Cameron and features a wind section with Cor anglais, flute, French horn and bassoon, plus shaker and harp.
 The last stanza of the song is sung in French.

 Cash Box called it a "gentle voiced ballad" with "glittering arrangement with hushed drumming, soft flute trills and a delightful small combo orchestration" and "pretty lyrics of innocence and naturalist imagery," and also praised the "exquisite artistry."
+Record World called it a "charming love song" that Donovan "chants in English and French."

 Donovan also performed on a novelty cover of the single released in Britain in 1990, by comedy duo Trevor and Simon, as "The Singing Corner Meets Donovan".
 It spent one week at number 68 in the UK Singles Chart in December 1990.

 B-side

 The B-side "Poor Cow" is a song produced for the film Poor Cow by Ken Loach.
 The original title of the song was "Poor Love".
 The title was changed when the song appeared in the film.
 It retained that title when released as the B-side to "Jennifer Juniper" in February 1968.
 "Poor Cow" is introduced by Donovan as "Poor Love" on his live album Donovan in Concert (1968).

-Cash Box called "Poor Cow" a "folk theme with jazz touch from the current movie scor.."
+Cash Box called "Poor Cow" a "folk theme with jazz touch from the current movie score".